Small business management guide

 Your business plan should cover these key areas:

-- Executive summary: a brief overview of your business opportunity (write this section last)
+- Summarize your business opportunity in an executive summary (write this section last)

-- Company overview: your mission, vision, and ownership structure
+- Describe your mission, vision, and ownership structure in a company overview

-- Industry and competitive analysis: your market, key competitors, products or services, and potential risks
+- Analyze your industry, key competitors, products or services, and potential risks

-- Customer analysis: your target market and ideal clients
+- Define your target market and ideal clients

-- Marketing plan: how and where you'll promote your business
+- Outline how and where you'll promote your business in a marketing plan

-- Operations plan: how you'll manage supplies, location, and key assets
+- Plan your operations, including how you'll manage supplies, location, and key assets

-- Financial plan: your startup costs, funding strategy, and a three-year financial outlook
+- Project your startup costs, funding strategy, and a 3-year financial outlook

 Use a business plan template to get started faster.
-A thorough plan helps you assess threats, allocate resources, and make sound decisions because you understand every part of your business.
+A thorough plan helps you assess risks, allocate resources, and make sound decisions because you understand every part of your business.

 Your business structure affects how you pay taxes, your personal liability, and how you can raise funding.
 Pick the one that fits your situation and goals.